blake-enyart/data_pipeline_practice/README.md

 package.
 If for any reason the automatic creation of the virtualenv fails, you can create the virtualenv manually.

+Prior to configuring your virtualenv, ensure you have the [invoke](http://www.pyinvoke.org/) and [poetry](https://python-poetry.org/) libraries installed globally for your python version.

 To manually create a virtualenv on MacOS and Linux:

 ```